hossain434/protractor_sample_example/README.md

 ##### f.
 Advantages and drawback
 ##### Ans: Drawback
 ##### a.
 It supports only javascript.
 ##### b.
 It runs very well in chrome browser.
 It don’t have much support on other browsers.
+It doesn't support latest version of Chrome.
+When I was running this tool, this tool supported till chrome V75 whereas V83 already available.
 ##### c.
 If there is an issue with WebdriverJs, the Protractor team should wait for the WebDriverJs team to fix that issue.
 Protractor is built on webdriverJS.
 Protractor is not W3C standard.
 ##### d.
 You cannot simulate real user (which is possible in selenium using robot class)
 ##### e.
 Debugging in Protractor is a nightmare